Commissions

 Option Two:

-In my style, I do take artistic liberties.
 Still, I strive to ensure that when you see the final piece, you instantly know that your person, furbaby, or special memory was recreated with love and care and resembles them almost exactly as you remember them.

 Watercolour is a versatile medium that can achieve remarkable realism when needed, or beautiful textured backgrounds that give your piece magnificent life.
 In combination with pencil crayons, I can achieve a high level of detail that you otherwise might not see in watercolour alone.

-Illustration is great for capturing how you felt in the moment, allowing you to look back in time in a different way than photos or even realism can capture.
+Illustration using alcohol markers, gouache, pencil crayons, wax pastels, and oil pastels; avoids a realist aesthetic while capitalizing on imaginative charm.
+Illustration is great for capturing how you felt in the moment, allowing you to look back in time in a way that photos or even realism can't.

 Step Three: